Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Quirindi is below the national average.
-The median income is $46,863 and the average income stands at $55,615.
-This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
+The suburb of Quirindi's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Quirindi is $46,863 and the average income stands at $55,615.
+In comparison, Regional NSW's median income is $52,390 and average income is $65,215.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Quirindi would be approximately $51,015 (median) and $60,542 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Quirindi all fall between the 13th and 19th percentiles nationally.
-The data shows that the majority of residents, 27.3% or 945 people, earn within the $1,500 - 2,999 bracket, which is consistent with broader trends across the region showing 29.9% in the same category.
-While housing costs are modest allowing for 87.9% of income to be retained, the total disposable income ranks at just the 17th percentile nationally.
+Census data from 2021 shows that incomes in Quirindi fall between the 13th and 19th percentiles nationally for households, families, and individuals.
+Specifically, 27.3% of Quirindi's population (945 individuals) have incomes within the $1,500 - $2,999 range, which is consistent with broader regional trends showing 29.9% in the same category.
+Despite modest housing costs allowing for 87.9% income retention, total disposable income ranks at just the 17th percentile nationally.

 Frequently Asked Questions - Income